Our London stakeholder group

 Since the group’s beginnings in 2014 we have:

-- Included young people from the Soup Group in the recruitment of new staff in the service, particularly on interview panels once they have had some training and preparation for this.
+- Included young people from the group in the recruitment of new staff in the service, particularly on interview panels once they have had some training and preparation for this.

 - Influenced the development of our website, including the service’s branding and the website’s functions and content.